-The concept of DevTestOps was introduced to put special focus on continuous testing for each step of the development process along with DevOps to produce quick, frequent and quality releases.
+The concept of DevTestOps was introduced to put a special focus on continuous testing for each step of the development process along with DevOps.
 DevTestOps ensures that along with Development and Operations related tasks, the feedback on quality is continuous and given the importance it deserves.

 As per the DevTestOps Manifesto 2018: